KhosroBahrami/Person_Detect_Security_System/README.md

 - The object detection code

-### Pipeline of our system for vehicle and pedestrain detection
+### Pipeline of our system for pedestrain detection
 The pipeline of our system includes the following steps:

 - Capture the live video from camera